Dean Beard

 Dean Beard (August 31, 1935 – April 4, 1989) was an American rockabilly musician, known as the "West Texas Wild Man".

 Early life

 Beard was born in Santa Anna, Texas.
 He was the son of Raymond and Opral (Baker) Beard.
 He lived in Coleman most of his life.
 In high school, he and his friends formed a band called the Crew Cats.

 Career

 He played at a night club in Memphis with Elvis Presley in the mid-1950s.
 Beard's first record "Red Rover"/ "Wake Up Jacob" was released in 1955 for Fox Records.
 That same year, he made another single, "Time Is Hangin' Heavy On My Hands" /" Sing, Sing, Sing".
-Both singles didn’t attract any attention.
+Neither single attracted much attention.

 Sun Records

 Between 1956 and 1957, he recorded for Sun Records, but none of his songs were released until years later.
 Some of these songs feature a young Jim Seals on saxophone, who would later co-found the duo, Seals and Crofts, with drummer Dash Crofts.